Eleanor825/Machine-Learning-Knowledge-Base/notes-cv/tasks/segmentation/ENet.md

 > Even though CNNs are increasingly successful at classification and categorization tasks, they provide coarse spatial results when applied to pixel-wise labeling of images.
 Therefore, they are often cascaded with other algorithms to refine the results, such as color based segmentation clement13 or conditional random fields liang14 , to name a few.

+> In order to both spatially classify and finely segment images, several neural network architectures have been proposed, such as SegNet badrinarayanan15basic ; badrinarayanan15 or fully convolutional networks long15 .
+All these works are based on a VGG16 simonyan14 architecture, which is a very large model designed for multi-class classification.

 > In this paper, we propose a new neural network architecture optimized for fast inference and high accuracy.

 ## 2 Related work

+Encoder-Decoder Architecture

 > State-of-the-art scene-parsing CNNs use two separate neural network architectures combined together: an encoder and a decoder.